 - If you're trying to connect over Bluetooth (BLE), see our BLE support article.

 - The KICKR isn't plugged in.

 - You're not searching under the Power or Smart Trainer section of the pairing screen.
-You do not search for the KICKR under Speed/Classic Trainer.
+The KICKR will not appear when searching for a Speed/Classic Trainer.